-In July and August 2020, I will be walking from Dover in Kent to Cape Wrath in Scotland.
-This 1,100 mile (ish) route will include the North Downs Way, the Wey Navigation path, the Grand Union Canal, the Staffordshire Way and the Pennine Way.
-Then from the end of the Pennine Way at Kirk Yetholm, I will follow the Scottish National Trail all the way to the finish at Cape Wrath.
+In July and August 2020, I walked from Dover in Kent to Cape Wrath in Scotland and wild camped all the way.
+This 1,100 mile (ish) route included the North Downs Way, the Wey Navigation path, the Grand Union Canal, part of the Oxford Canal, Coventry Canal and the Pennine Way.
+Then from the end of the Pennine Way at Kirk Yetholm, I followed the Scottish National Trail all the way to the finish at Cape Wrath.
 This post will explain my Dover to Cape Wrath preparations.

 If you’d like to see an overview map of my whole route from Dover to Cape Wrath, it’s here.